yuriykurylenko/react-firebase-chat/README.md

 # Chat app, built with React and Firebase

-Source code for a simple cahtt app, built with react and Firebase.
+Source code for a simple chat app, built with react and Firebase.

 Can be tested here - https://react-firebase-chat.herokuapp.com/